 Service Projects: GRES São Clemente is from the beachfront neighborhood of Botafogo in Rio de Janeiro.
 Today, the São Clemente Samba School is deeply involved in the development and education of the youth of that neighborhood, and the school maintains strong ties and affiliations with the local college.
 Like all Samba Schools, São Clemente also provides its neighborhood with vocational training and much-needed jobs through the year-long preparations for Rio Carnival.
 What’s more, the school is known for bringing contemporary social issues, like street violence and a low quality of life, to the forefront of national dialogue through its performances in the annual Rio Carnival Samba Parades.

-Don’t miss São Clemente as they parade through the Sambadrome on Carnival Monday, February 11, 2013!
+Don’t miss São Clemente as they parade through the Sambadrome in the Special Group on Rio Carnival 2021!
 Book your Rio Carnival Tickets Today!!

 Also available in: Portuguese (Brazil)

 Notice: unserialize(): Error at offset 0 of 185 bytes in /var/www/riocarnival.net/wp-content/themes/roots/phpFlickr/phpFlickr.php on line 301

 Warning: Invalid argument supplied for foreach() in /var/www/riocarnival.net/wp-content/themes/roots/samba_school_gallery.php on line 30